 WHAT WE DO

-We develop and employ theoretical and computational methods such as first-principles Open Quantum Dynamics based on density-matrix formalism, Many-Body Perturbation Theory, and Density-Functional Theory, to understand and predict complex solid-state and nanostructures’ properties including spin-optronics, excited-state dynamics, spin and electron relaxation and transport at the atomistic levels, for quantum information science, microelectronics, and energy conversion applications.
+We develop theoretical and computational methods such as first-principles Open Quantum Dynamics based on density-matrix formalism and Many-Body Perturbation Theory to understand and predict complex solid-state and nanostructures’ properties such as spin-optronics, excited-state dynamics, defect physics, spin and electron relaxation and transport with many-body interactions at the atomistic levels, for quantum information science, microelectronics, and energy conversion applications.

 Our research is currently funded by National Science Foundation (DMR/CMMT, CHE, Wisconsin MRSEC), Department of Energy – Basic Energy Science (Computational Chemical Science, Computational Materials Science, EFRC CHOISE), AFOSR (Young Investigator Program, CFIRE), MOORE Foundation, and SLOAN Fellowship.